 Universities will look for a mathematics grade, alongside one of the sciences.
 A minimum 2:2 undergraduate degree in one of chemical, civil, mechanical, petroleum engineering or earth science is also required.

 Please note that entry requirements vary for each UK university.

 Learn more about the best Oil, Gas and Petroleum Engineering universities in the UK below:

-If you are interested in studying Oil, Gas and Petroleum Engineering in the UK, arrange your free consultation today.
-Don't forget the Premium Service will guarantee you at least one offer from a UK university.
+If you are interested in studying Oil, Gas and Petroleum Engineering in the UK, arrange your free consultation with SI-UK today.

 SI-UK's service is fast, reliable and efficient.
 Their consultants are specialists, working closely with all UK universities and, through my consultants' advice and application assistance, I was able to receive offers from my favoured universities.

 Carla Termini King's College London, Accounting and Finance